-It is the procedure of Counseling Services that when professional counselors deem it appropriate to inform the person they are counseling regarding the voluntary, confidential reporting of crime for inclusion in the annual disclosure of crime statistics, they do so.
-Reported violations of the law will be referred to law enforcement and when appropriate, the Office of the Vice-President and Chief Student Affairs Officer.
+It is the procedure of the Student Relations Department that when professional counselors deem it appropriate to inform the person they are counseling regarding the voluntary, confidential reporting of crime for inclusion in the annual disclosure of crime statistics, they do so.
+Reported violations of the law will be referred to law enforcement and when appropriate, the Office of the Chief Student Services Officer.